Jamextreme140/Bird-Engine/FEATURES.md

 # Codename Engine features
-This markdown file contains every single feature Codename has, separated into multiple categories.
-List may be incomplete.
+This markdown file contains most of the main features Codename has, separated into multiple categories.

 _**QOL = Quality of Life**_